Foppiani and Fatton Co-Author Monograph on Japan’s Emerging Autonomous Security Policy

-On September 27, Dr. Oreste Foppiani, Associate Professor of International History & Politics and Head of the Department of International Relations, presented his latest co-authored monograph and gave a guest lecture at Webster University Leiden focused on Japan’s new autonomous security policy.
-A score of curious IR undergraduate students of Webster’s Dutch campus attended the lecture and engaged in a lively Q&A session (Webster Leiden Campus - Webster University USA).
+On Sept.
+27, Dr. Oreste Foppiani, Associate Professor of International History and Politics and Head of the Department of International Relations, presented his latest co-authored monograph and gave a guest lecture at Webster University Leiden focused on Japan’s new autonomous security policy.
+A score of curious IR undergraduate students of Webster’s Dutch campus attended the lecture and engaged in a lively Q&A session (Webster Leiden Campus-Webster University USA).

 Sociocultural Political Psychology Forum

-On the 8th of December the Department of Psychology and Counseling at Webster University Geneva co-organised in London with the Department of Psychological and Behavioral Science at the LSE and the Digital Humanities at EPFL / Swiss National Science Foundation the first meeting of the Sociocultural Political Psychology Forum (SPPF).
-This forum brings together world leading experts working in areas of research at the intersection between social, cultural, and political psychology.
-This first meeting was attended by colleagues from five different countries (Estonia, Malta, Portugal, Switzerland, and the UK) and represents a forum for exchanging ideas and exploring new opportunities for research and practice in sociocultural political psychology.
+On Dec.
+8, the Department of Psychology and Counseling at Webster University Geneva co-organised in London with the Department of Psychological and Behavioral Science at the LSE and the Digital Humanities at EPFL / Swiss National Science Foundation the first meeting of the Sociocultural Political Psychology Forum (SPPF).
+This forum brings together world leading experts working in areas of research at the intersection between social, cultural and political psychology.
+This first meeting was attended by colleagues from five different countries (Estonia, Malta, Portugal, Switzerland and the U.K.) and represents a forum for exchanging ideas and exploring new opportunities for research and practice in sociocultural political psychology.
 The second meeting of the SPPF will take place in Switzerland in the spring and the third one in Portugal next fall.

 Publication of Book Chapter by International Relations Department Faculty Member in Major Volume on the Syrian Conflict